prometheusresearch/baseline-codebase/src/rex.mart/test/test_quota.rst

     >>> mart = mc2()
     Traceback (most recent call last):
         ...
-    Error: Creating a "some_data" Mart for "quotaguy" would exceed their quota
+    rex.core.Error: Creating a "some_data" Mart for "quotaguy" would exceed their quota

     >>> count_marts('quotaguy')
     empty: 2, some_data: 3